marlow75/retropic/README.md

 ### Amiga 1200

-16M colors total, 2 modes usefull for graphics.
+16M colors total, 4 modes useful for graphics.

 * 320x256, 320x512 (lace), 640x512 (lace) - use 256 colors, palette is result of Kohonen pixel classification.
 * 320x256, 320x512 (lace), 640x512 (lace) - use HAM8 coding, 64 color palette as a result of Kohonen classification.